If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 A mix of table foods, this poop is normal.

 Do not worry.
-This stool is normal and healthy.
+This stool is normal and healthy for a baby who’s beginning to eat solids.

 The information in this section was derived from the following: